Awabakal: Native title

 In 2013 an association of Awabakal and Guringai descendants laid claim to native title over land from Maitland to Hornsby.
 The claim was opposed by representatives of the Worimi and Wonnarua as asserting rights over their own traditional territories.
-In 2017 the claim was withdrawn after the NSW government claimed that, while the claim group, the Descendants of the Traditional Owners Aboriginal Corporation had shown descent from the original people indigenous to the area, it was argued that they had failed to demonstrate continuous preservation of customary laws and practices since the onset of white colonization.
+In 2017 the claim was withdrawn after the NSW government declared that although the Descendants of the Traditional Owners Aboriginal Corporation had shown descent from the original people Indigenous to the area, they had failed to demonstrate continuous preservation of customary laws and practices since the onset of British colonisation.